Zxun2/cheatsheets/README.md

-# NUS Cheatsheets
+# NUS/UoW Cheatsheets

-A compilation of cheatsheets for NUS Computer Science curriculum.
+A compilation of cheatsheets for NUS/UoW Computer Science curriculum.

 ## Contents